 6. Allerton Park, Monticello

 The farthest drive from C-U on our list, we think Allerton Park is worth the travel time!
 Wandering the Allerton grounds will take your family on an adventure that just happens to be set among some of the most beautiful scenery you’ve wandered.
 The massive sculptures, Formal Gardens, and beautiful plantings could take hours to explore.
+(Hint: the Peony Garden is amazing in May!)
 Decide before you arrive what you would like to see most, as it would be difficult to explore all the grounds in one visit with kids in tow.
 The Fu Dog Garden and Sunken Garden are two favorites among our kids.
 Visit during the holiday season and you’ll see gorgeous light displays in the evenings, too!

 Family-friendly Hikes near Champaign-Urbana | Walk Your Way Through Champaign-Urbana | Parks Minus Playgrounds We Love Around Champaign-Urbana | Kicking Off the Fishing Season | Creek Stomping Your Way Through Champaign-Urbana | Family Friendly Bike Trails in the Champaign-Urbana Area | Camping With Your Family Near Champaign-Urbana | Where to Go Boating with your Family in Champaign-Urbana and Beyond | Moraine View State Park | Clinton Lake | Kickapoo State Park | Turkey Run State Park